ll1004/prom.js/README.md

 Prom.each(iterable);<br>
 <i>You could see details in demo please.</i><br>
 <h2>Why?</h2>
 Prom is more concise and powerful.
-You could not only use extra features, but also comprehend the internal implementation principle.
+Not only full features, but better browser compatibility.